 Third, many technical challenges in studying yeast aging can be effectively addressed by ImageStreamX.
-For example, yeast cells, especially those of natural isolates, often stuck to each other, which can complicate the interpretation of conventional flow cytometry.
+For example, yeast cells, especially those of natural isolates, often stick to each other, which can complicate the interpretation of conventional flow cytometry.
 With ImageSteamX, attached cells can be distinguished from cells in S or G2 phases based on nuclear morphology.
 Abnormal morphology can also be monitored [86, 87, 89].
 Many yeast strains show different levels of background staining by propidium iodide (PrI) during live/dead assays.
 ImageStreamX can distinguish the large PrI nuclear DNA staining from the more diffused PrI staining of RNA and mitochondrial DNA.

 Overall, ImageStreamX can greatly advance our knowledge of the morphometric and population aspects of yeast aging, especially cell morphology variation, asymmetric mitotic partition of aging factors (such as various ROS), and age-structure of cell populations.
 These aspects of cellular aging cannot be studied by conventional flow cytometry, and are difficult to quantify at population levels by confocal microscopic methods.